JohnKendrick/PDielec/Sphinx/pdgui.rst

    The Main Tab

 The QM/MM program can be chosen from the dropdown list.
-The current list of packages supported are Abinit, Castep, Crystal, Experiment, Gulp, Phonopy, Quantum Espresso, Vasp, and PDGui.
+The current list of packages supported is Abinit, Castep, Crystal, Experiment, Gulp, Phonopy, Quantum Espresso, Vasp, and PDGui.
 The output file name can be provided in the text box below it, or it can be specified using the `File manager` button.
-In addition to input files from QM/MM programs, the program can read Python script files written by PDGui.
-These should have a '.py' extension.
+In addition to input files from QM/MM programs, the program can read a Python script files written by PDGui.
+This should have a '.py' extension.
 The *Experimental* file format allows the user to provide their specification of a dielectric medium, where a code other than that catered for by the program has been used.
 The file format is described in full in the section: :ref:`experimental-file-format` The *PDGui* option allows the user to select a scripting file from the interface.